WhoIsJack/DySTrack/docs/source/pipelines/advanced.rst

 - Treating some acquisitions differently from others
 - Returning extra information via the msg
+- Caching for per-position overall maximum z-movement constraint!
-- Caching for e.g. priors or PID controllers
+- Caching for e.g. priors in Kalman filters or for PID controllers
 - ...?